 of letters who know the student's work well not only to fill out the

 form (with its request for numerical rankings) but also to write a developed,

-separate letter of recommendation.
+separate letter of recommendation sent directly to the Director.
 An applicant should provide the URL to the RCID site so that the writers can base their judgments on the description of the program.
 An applicant should make clear to the writers that the Director and Advisory Committee are interested in the abilities of the applicant to conduct research.
 If applicants wish to

 have more than three letters written and sent, then, they may do so.

 All prospective students are encouraged to contact the Director, Victor J. Vitanza, by email: email@example.com so as to introduce themselves and to ask any questions or mention any concerns that they might have.
 A telephone interview may follow the initial email communications.

 The RCID program has its own requirements: To be admitted to the Ph.D. program in Rhetorics, Communication, and Information Design, students must first meet the following basic requirements:

 Students must have a Master's degree in English, Communication Studies, Media Studies, Art, Professional Communication, or other related fields.
 Students with a Master's degree in another field of study, such as history, philosophy, languages, or the sciences, may apply to the program with the understanding that they may be required to successfully complete prerequisite, Master's-level courses in Professional Communication or other areas prior to full admission to the Ph.D. program.